shahiryar/crimson-agent/README.md

 ## Week 1: Make Robust
 - [ ] Expand and make rebust the rentity reprompts
 - [X] Add No-Match Intent (threshold based)
+- [ ] Extract all/any parameters from the first user input
 - [ ] Redirect conversation amdist of active context
 - [ ] Handle Input and Output contexts for Intents
 - [ ] Modulate the code for reusablity